Boutique Manufacturing & Sustainable Greenhouses

 Floating Row Covers in the Greenhouse

 It’s been an especially cold winter for many parts of the country.
-We here in Colorado had the brunt of it during December and now the midwest and northeast are experiencing exceptionally cold temperatures.
-We’ve received a flood of questions about when and how to heat.
-It largely depends on the amount of sunshine you...
+We here in Colorado had the brunt of it during December and now the Midwest and Northeast are experiencing exceptionally cold temperatures.
+We’ve received a flood of questions about when and how to heat the Growing Dome.
+It largely depends on the amount...

 Continue reading »